Options investor makes big bets on Nasdaq's popular 'FANG' stocks

 SoftBank declined to comment.

 Tech-related call buying has continued, but it has cooled since early September.
-Skew, a measure of demand for protective put options relative to upside call options, has recovered in names such as Alphabet, Amazon and Apple Inc AAPL.O.
+Skew, a measure of demand for protective put options relative to upside call options, has recovered in names such as Alphabet, Amazon and Apple Inc.

 The stock sales accompanying Thursday’s options purchases neutralize the overall market impact of the trade, Murphy said.
 Moreover, given the previous “Nasdaq whale” trades, they are unlikely to spur as much reaction from other investors, and the impact is likely to be confined to options markets, he said.